 Companies that have excess space that cannot be leased in its entirety can use the concept of shared space.
-The company's existing facilities such as copier rooms, computer rooms, cafeterias already are available.
+The company's existing facilities such as copier rooms, computer work stations, reception areas already are available.
 Any income from this type of shared space can be nearly 100% profit.